Industry Report • 2026

 📊

-Performance ranking across settlement speed, automation adoption, claims productivity, and technology infrastructure.
+Detailed ranking across settlement speed, automation maturity, claims productivity, carrier complexity, and technology stack.

-Identification of your three largest efficiency gaps with quantified operational and cost impact.
+Specific identification of your three biggest efficiency gaps with quantified impact on operations and costs.

-Technology recommendations based on your current infrastructure and priority improvement areas.
+Technology recommendations tailored to your current infrastructure and improvement priorities.

 QUESTION 1 OF 10